devoloperMadhuja/Cryptography/README.md

 Importantly, this technique is not widely used today — that’s because it is easy to break.

 # Example:
+# Plaintext:
-Plaintext:I am a Student.
+I am a Student.
+# Shift:
-Shift: 3
+3
+# Ciphertext:
-Ciphertext: L dp d Vwxghqw.
+L dp d Vwxghqw.